andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Timer: TV station: guard grabs Seifer.
   - Dream #2: Ward and Kiros lay down on the top of the ravine.
   - Deling City: Caraway's mansion: Rinoa bumps into Quistis.
+  - Dream #5: Lunatic Pandora Laboratory:
+    - The moomba is saved in time by Laguna before falling off (layered with `2156`).
-  - Dream #5: Laguna blocks the soldier against the wall.
+    - Laguna blocks the soldier against the wall.
   - Final mission briefing: Sorceress Memorial flashback: Laguna pushes Adel into the seal.
 - `2256 change_clothes`:
   - Balamb Garden: Dormitory: change clothes.